Contact Vodafone Customer Service

 By managing the Call Barring settings of all of the devices on your account, customers can avoid many unexpected expensive charges.
 Call the Vodafone number UK to discuss this further.

 What is a ‘Data Cap’ and how can I switch it on/off?

-Alternatively, customers can request their Data Cap to be switched on/off in person at a Vodafone store or by calling the Vodafone customer service team.
+Alternatively, customers can request their Data Cap to be switched on/off in person at a Vodafone store or by calling the Vodafone phone number UK and speaking with their customer services team.